Jakub-ai/GetInItBackEnd/README.md

 The project is implemented using the following technologies:

 - ASP.NET Core REST Web API
-Docker
+-Docker
-Entity Framework
+-Entity Framework
-MSSQL 2019
+-MSSQL 2019
-AutoMapper
+-AutoMapper
-JWT Token Authentication
+-JWT Token Authentication
-Stripe Payment Integration
+-Stripe Payment Integration
-.NET 7.0
+-.NET 7.0
-Requirements
+# Requirements
 To run this project, you need Docker and .NET 7.0 SDK installed.

-Installation
+# Installation
 Clone the repository to your local computer: git clone https://github.com/YourGithubUsername/GetInBackEnd.git